programs-forensic-technician-990x358

 Forensic Technician Program Accreditation and Professional Certification

-When a forensic science program has accreditation from the appropriate agencies, it certifies that it is providing a high standard of education, one that is geared to help prepare students to be able to achieve in the field of forensic sciences.
+When a forensic science program has accreditation from the appropriate agencies, it certifies that it is providing a high standard of education, one that is geared to helping prepare students to achieve in the field of forensic sciences.
 Accreditation may be obtained for a specific program, such as a forensic science degree or the institution.

 Programmatic Accreditation